 The situation is as follows.

-When electrons enter only the bonding orbitals, they become stable and bonds are formed like hydrogen to form molecules.
+When electrons enter only the bonding orbitals, the molecule is stable and bonds are formed, as in hydrogen.
 In helium, however, the electrons enter into the anti-bonding orbital.

-The anti-bonding orbitals function in such a way that bonds are cleaved.
-So even if a helium molecule is formed, the bond is immediately cleaved, and the molecule reverts to a helium atom.
+The anti-bonding orbitals act as a bond cleaver.
+So even if a helium molecule is formed, the bond is immediately cleaved, and the molecule returns to a helium atom.
 This is the reason why helium does not form bonds and exists as an atom.

 HOMO and LUMO by σ and σ* Bonds in p Orbitals